wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 ### bufr_dump

 The `bufr_dump` function will allow you to inspect the BUFR files created from the conversion.
-It has numerous options;, the following will be most applicable to the exercises:
+It has numerous options, the following will be most applicable to the exercises:

 ```bash
 bufr_dump -p <my_bufr.bufr4>